shabihish/propensity-evaluation/data/README.md

 ## Final Scenario Schema

 Each `scenarios_messages_single.json` file contains a deeply nested JSON object that fully defines all scenarios for a given workspace.
 Below is a breakdown of the key fields.
+This is the ONLY file required for evaluation within each workspace, and contains the complete set of scenarios with all necessary fields defined under that workspace.

 ```json
 {